lunduniversity/templates/latex/readme.txt

 ## LaTeX document templates for Lund University
 ##################################################
 Installation:
-There are esential two main distributions of TeX/LaTeX, texlive and MikTeX.
+There are essentially two main distributions of TeX/LaTeX, texlive and MikTeX.
 The first has versions for all platforms (Win, MAC, Linux) while the latter is only for Windows.

 Texlive
 Use the command tool to get the path for the local tree: